Who We are

 From time to time we may change the way we use your personal data.
 Where we believe you may not reasonably expect such a change we shall inform you of this.

 Sharing your Personal Data

-We will only share your information if it is allowed by law, authorised by you, to prevent fraud or with third parties who perform services on our behalf in administering your policy.
+We will only share your data if it is allowed by law, authorised by you, to prevent fraud or with third parties who perform services on our behalf in administering your policy.
 These include our group companies, affinity partners, brokers, agents, third party administrators, reinsurers, other insurance intermediaries, insurance reference bureaus, credit agencies, medical service providers, fraud detection agencies, loss adjusters, external law firms, external accountants and auditors, regulatory authorities, and as may be required by law.

 We may transfer your personal data outside the European Economic Area (“EEA”).
 Where we transfer your personal data outside of the EEA, we will ensure that it is treated securely and in accordance with all Data Protection legislation.